-The first available Open edX distribution.
-Open IBL is an easy-to-handle, production-ready version of the latest release of the Open edX software (Ginkgo.2).
-It is free and it’s ready to go from the AWS (Amazon Web Services) AMI marketplace.
+The First Available Open edX Distribution — Open IBL is an easy-to-handle, production-ready version of the latest release of the Open edX software (Ginkgo.2).
+It is free and ready to go from the AWS (Amazon Web Services) AMI marketplace.

 “We took the latest version of the Open edX software (Ginkgo.2), stabilized it and equipped it with a command-line builder to easily get up and running.
 OpenIBL is a contribution of ours to the educational community,” explained Michael Amigot, CEO at IBL Education.

 There are four steps to launch Open IBL instance:

 1 – Go to your Amazon EC2 dashboard